 If you want to take your cyber-security to the next level, consider network hardening and segmentation.

 NIST security publications encourage ‘defense in depth’ as a best practice.
 They recommend creating multiple network segments with strong firewalls in between.
-The diagram above shows a cost effective segmentation design that is appropriate for small and medium businesses.
+The diagram above shows a cost effective segmentation design that is appropriate for medium businesses.

 Deny-by-default DMZ Firewall